Nebelius/Nebelius/README.md

 - 👀 I’m interested in learning, for now.
 - 🌱 I’m currently learning Python~
 - 💞️ I’m looking to collaborate on
-- 📫 How to reach me: ?
+- 📫 How to reach me: through Git, for now
-- 😄 Pronouns: Roman, Nebel, Roman-nebel?
+- 😄 Pronouns: nebel
 - ⚡ Fun fact: am a programmer nab, nice to work with you!

 <!---